Vladimir Zhirinovsky 1996 presidential campaign: Initial campaign for the Soviet presidency

 Zhirinovsky's initial campaigning largely consisted of (almost daily) rallies held across Moscow.
-However, he also travelled to locations such as collective farms on the outskirts of Moscow as well as cities such as Krasanador, Leningrad, and Minsk.
+He also travelled to locations such as collective farms on the outskirts of Moscow as well as cities such as Krasanador, Leningrad, and Minsk.
 By November 1991 Zhirinovsky was seeking support from members of the military, offering promises to reward the army greatly in exchange for their support.
 However, Zhirinovsky's hope of being elected Soviet president quickly ended when the Soviet Union was officially dissolved in late December 1991.

 Pivot to campaigning for the Russian presidency

 After the fall of the Soviet Union, Zhirinovsky's ambitions turned back to the presidency of Russia, which was now the country's ultimate head-of-government.